hyperledger/fabric-gateway/0000-fabric-gateway.md

 ## Scaling and load balancing

 Currently a client application is responsible for load balancing its requests between multiple peers.
-The Gateway will handle this on behalf of the client application.
-The Gateway will be able to maintain information on block height of each peer in order to optimise the routing of queries.
+The Gateway will handle this on behalf of the set of currently connected client applications.

-The Gateway itself will be stateless (i.e. not maintain client session state) and so can be scaled using an appriopriate load balancer.
+Ideally, the Gateway itself will be stateless (i.e. not maintain client session state) and so can be scaled independently with clients routing though an appriopriate load balancer.

 ## Gateway SDKs